- Who We Are

 A donation of goods or services rather than cash or value to a charitable organization.

-Interested parties are nominated by account advisors to receive account access, information, and advisory privileges at one of three levels in the chart below.
+Interested parties are nominated by account advisors to receive account access, information, and advisory privileges at one of three levels.
 This role is important for a financial advisor, accountant, or family member who the account advisors wish to provide some account access, involve in charitable planning, or help manage the account.

 An investment vehicle made up of a combination of mutual funds, in which the assets of a philanthropic account are invested.
 Learn about Vanguard Charitable's investment options.